f1a3h/mkdocs-notes/docs/Computer Science/Computer Security/Stanford CS110L.md

     - Memory safety issues
         - Overflow: buffer overflow, integer overflow, etc.
         - Valgrind is unable to find leaks resulted by buffer overflow.
-- Why not use GC’ed languages
+- Why not use GC'ed languages
     - Expensive
         - No matter what type of GC is used, there will always be nontrivial memory overhead.
     - Disruptive
-        - Drop whatever you’re doing - it’s time for GC!
+        - Drop whatever you're doing - it's time for GC!
     - Non-deterministic
         - Nobody knows when will the next GC pause be.
 Depends on how much money is being used.
     - Precludes manual optimization